AYCEdemo/emptyx16/src/emptyx16.md

 ### Tile Data (Layers and OBJ)
 VERA strictly uses packed pixel format in every color depth setting.
-Its smallest 8x1 "lines" unit can be described as follows:
+Its smallest 8x1 "bars" unit can be described as follows:
 ```
    Byte 0        1        2        3        4        5        6        7
     Bit 76543210 76543210 76543210 76543210 76543210 76543210 76543210 76543210